 USGS HVO Press Release — Kīlauea's Volcanic Gases and Their Environmental Impacts

-HAWAI‘I ISLAND, Hawai‘i — The public is invited to learn more about volcanic gases and vog (volcanic air pollution) in a free presentation on Jan.
-27 at 7 p.m. in the Konawaena High School Cafeteria in Kealakekua.
+Hawai‘i National Park, HI — The public is invited to learn about Kīlauea's volcanic gases and vog (volcanic air pollution) in an “After Dark in the Park” program at Hawai‘i Volcanoes National Park on Tues., Jan.
+31, at 7 p.m.

-Sutton and Elias will discuss how vog forms from Kīlauea's east rift and summit sulfur dioxide gas emissions, and will provide an overview of existing resources that residents can consult to better deal with this notable aspect of the volcano's two ongoing eruptions.
-After their talk, an optional "gas tasting" session will be offered, during which attendees can safely learn to recognize individual volcanic gases by smell.
+Sutton and Elias will discuss how vog forms from sulfur dioxide gas emitted from Kīlauea's east rift and summit vents.
+They will also provide an overview of existing resources that residents can consult to better deal with this notable aspect of the volcano’s ongoing eruptions.
+After their talk, an optional “gas tasting” session will be offered, during which attendees can safely learn to recognize individual volcanic gases by smell.

-Kīlauea's ongoing east rift zone eruption, well known for producing enough lava to fill a football stadium every week, also releases huge amounts of potentially dangerous volcanic gas.
+Kīlauea has been releasing large amounts of potentially hazardous volcanic gases for nearly three decades—since the beginning of the volcano’s east rift zone eruption in 1983.
 In March 2008, Kīlauea gas emissions increased further when a new vent opened in Halema‘uma‘u Crater at the summit of the volcano.

 Daily updates about ongoing eruptions, recent images and videos of summit and East Rift Zone volcanic activity, maps, and data about recent earthquakes in Hawaii are posted on the HVO website at https://volcanoes.usgs.gov/observatories/hvo.

 USGS provides science for a changing world.
 Visit USGS.gov, and follow us on Twitter @USGS and our other social media channels.

 Subscribe to our news releases via RSS, or Twitter.

 Links and contacts within this release are valid at the time of publication.